Located on the second floor of the Yawkey Center for Cancer Care, the chapel is open twenty-four hours a day, seven days a week.

 Rev. Dr. Walter Moczynski, Director of our Center for Spiritual Care, sees the screen as "a metaphor for spiritual care at Dana-Farber: a prism that serves people of many different faiths, a symbol of peace and hope."

 This quiet sanctuary is the culmination of the efforts of many individuals - patients and supporters who, over the course of several years, dreamed of and worked for the creation of a chapel.
 In spirit, it is the special legacy of a patient named Jeffrey R. Forbes.

 During his 13-year battle with cancer, Forbes offered himself as a spiritual counselor to many fellow Dana-Farber patients and their families.
-His dream of a chapel inspired the support of the Friends of Dana-Farber Cancer Institute and of his family, friends, and colleagues.
+His dream of a chapel inspired the support of the Friends of Dana-Farber Cancer Institute and of his family,

 At the centerpiece of the chapel is the stained-glass screen, which depicts the elements of water, air, fire, and life.
 The stained glass was designed by Robert Frei of Emil Frei, Inc., St. Louis, Missouri.
 Cherry-wood cabinets and upholstered chairs contribute to the room's warm and welcoming atmosphere.

 The chapel is always open as a place of quiet reflection, prayer, or meditation for patients, their families, and medical staff.
 Prayer requests for a patient or loved one may be left in the chapel's prayer box.

 Prayer rugs, shawls, and meditation cushions are also available, and we occasionally hold meditation, interfaith prayer, and faith-specific services in the chapel.
 The dates and times of these services may be found on the bulletin board directly across from the chapel entrance.
 Everyone is welcome to participate.